 Funding for the construction of the tunnels is intended to catalyse private investment into the station and local area.

 The Chancellor confirmed £1.4bn for the school rebuilding programme, including an increase of £550m this year.
-There is also an extra £300m next year for schools maintenance taking spend to over £2bn in the education settlement.
+There is also an extra £300m next year for schools maintenance, taking upkeep spend to over £2bn in the education settlement.

-This will allow 100 project plans to begin delivery across England next year and begin to tackle the crumbling school and college buildings across the country.
+Taken together this will spur 100 projects to begin delivery across England next year and begin to tackle the crumbling school and college buildings across the country.

 Health capital spending will be raised next year by £1bn to £3.1bn.
-This extra cash will be channelled into tackling dangerous reinforced autoclaved aerated concrete and making inroads into the existing backlog of critical maintenance, repairs and upgrades across the NHS estate.
+This extra cash will be injected into tackling dangerous reinforced autoclaved aerated concrete and the existing backlog of critical maintenance, repairs and upgrades across the NHS estate.

 An extra £500m will be injected into delivering road repairs, amounting to a 50% hike to £1.6bn next year.

-On rail, the Government committed to upgrade to trans-Pennine rail line between York and Manchester, running via Leeds and Huddersfield, and deliver the next phases of East West Rail.
+On rail, the Government committed to upgrade to trans-Pennine rail line between York and Manchester, running via Leeds and Huddersfield, and deliver East West Rail, linking Oxford, Milton Keynes, Bedford and Cambridge.

 An extra £200m will be given to Metro Mayors for local transport in 2025/26, bringing City Region Sustainable Transport Settlements to over £1.3bn.